Embracing New Techniques in Deep Learning for Estimating Image Memorability: Discussion

-Using modern machine learning techniques can vastly improve our ability to estimate memorability, and it also opens up new avenues of analysis.
-ResMem has been made available to any scientist who wants to study what makes something more memorable.
-This will make it easier to control for memorability in other studies, and can make memorability-based analysis cheaper and easier to do; researchers can analyze data post-hoc to see if the intrinsic memorability of their images accounted for any of their effects.
-More broadly, this model can serve as a resource for the general public -- allowing educators to identify memorable materials, helping the average person choose a memorable photo to post online, and aiding clinicians in creating memorable environments for those experiencing memory loss \parencite{bainbridgeMemorabilityPhotographsSubjective2019}.
-To date, ResMem can be downloaded through the python package \texttt{resmem}, and a demonstration is available on the Brain Bridge Lab website (\href{https://brainbridgelab.uchicago.edu/resmem}{https://brainbridgelab.uchicago.edu/resmem}).
+More broadly, this model can serve as a resource for the general public -- allowing educators to identify memorable materials, helping the average person choose a memorable photo to post online, and aiding clinicians in creating memorable environments for those experiencing memory loss \citep{bainbridgeMemorabilityPhotographsSubjective2019}.
+In validations of ResMem, we found that it could significantly predict memory for patient groups experiencing the onset of dementia.
+Future work could use ResMem to identify the images that are most predictive of a developing deficit.
+We also found in our validations that ResMem can successfully predict memory for highly specific image sets, such as food images.
+ResMem would thus likely be able to identify which image in a set of similar images would best drive memory, for materials such as textbooks or infographics.
+Because ResMem is easy to use, it can be easily adapted for a wide range of these applications.
+To support its easy use, ResMem is downloadable through the python package \texttt{resmem}, and a demonstration is available on the Brain Bridge Lab website (\href{https://brainbridgelab.uchicago.edu/resmem}{https://brainbridgelab.uchicago.edu/resmem}).